-When I travel, I’m perpetually afraid that I’m getting ripped off – by airlines, by taxi drivers, by hotels – you name it.
+When I travel, I’m perpetually afraid that I’m getting ripped off and slammed with hidden fees – by airlines, by taxi drivers, by hotels – you name it.
 If I have to pay for it, I figure there’s a good chance I’m paying too much.

 While I might be a touch paranoid, my fears aren’t entirely unrealistic.
 Unwitting travelers constantly overpay for all kinds of things, often in the form of pesky little fees – usually hidden from our awareness, sneakily snuck in to part us with a wee bit more money than we actually needed (or wanted) to pay.